ansys/ansys-sphinx-theme/doc/source/examples.rst

 Examples
 ########

-This show how the different extensions get rendered in ansys-sphinx-theme.
-It is intended to be used as a reference for the users to see how the different extensions are rendered in the theme.
+This show how the different extensions and documentation components are rendered in the ``ansys-sphinx-theme``.

 Sphinx extensions
 =================

-These examples show how the different sphinx extensions are rendered in the `ansys-sphinx-theme`.
+These examples show how the different sphinx extensions are rendered in the ``ansys-sphinx-theme``.

 .. grid:: 2
    :gutter: 2 2 3 4